 In states that allow a percentage of liability to be assigned to each driver involved in an accident, you cannot be found partially at-fault, or this coverage won’t apply.
 So, if you are found 10% at-fault, you couldn't use your CDW and would have to pay your deductible amount.

-The collision deductible waiver can be purchased only in conjunction with collision coverage and is not available in all states or by all auto insurance companies.
+The collision deductible waiver can be purchased only in conjunction with collision coverage and is not available in all states or by all car insurance companies.

 The more you pay for collision coverage, the more you pay for a collision damage waiver.
 We sampled some rates and found when including on a six-month policy the cost of a CDW ranged from $1 on a Corolla to $23 on a Mercedes.